BlackWind001/C_plus_plus_trial/markdown notes/04_user-defined-types.md

 _where ptr is the array pointer_

 After that it is simply a case of doing whatever operations you intend to in hopefully, a readble way unlike mine.

+## Classes

+In C++ classes, you can access variables/ functions/ elements in general that have been declared as '_public_' while creating objectd of the class while the ones that have been declared '_private_' are accessible only within the class.

+One thing to note will be that class declarations in C++ will end with a semi-colon(;) after the curly braces.

+For this concept, I recreate the same user-defined type as before named Custom_Vector.
+The elements defined as private are:

+-       double *elem
+-       int size
+-       void initialize()

+It might be transparent why I declared elem and size as private (since I didn't want any program to be able to access them directly - they should only be accessed through the functions I provided).
+But `initialize()` was declared private since, I didn't want anyone to be able to access the initializer function more than once ( during the constructor call ).
+But I think this may be overcome by calling the constructor again - I don't know, need to try.

+Update: Checked if I can re-call the constructor on an initialized object.
+Apparently there are ways but doing so may lead to undefined behaviour.

+I added a couple more functions in this case to give more functionality to the bare-bone vector component I'm creating.

+While creating an object, you do it as follows:

+    Custom_Vector obj;

+if you have a default constructor.
+Or as it is in my case , you go

+    Custom_Vector obj(size);

+You can access the public elements of the class using the object's `.` operator.

+Eg:	`obj.assign()` or `obj.valueAt(index)`